HandsomePhil/porkcraft/README.md

 2. Unzip the contents of the file to your installation folder.
 3. Create a copy of the `wow.exe` file, renaming it to `wow_backup.exe`.
 4. Launch the `Large Address Aware.exe` file.
-    1. Under Step 1, click the button with three periods, and navigate to your client installation folder and select `wow.exe` and click open.
+    1. Under Step 1, click the button with three dots, and navigate to your client installation folder and select `wow.exe`, and click open.
     2. Step 2: Check the box.
     3. Step 3: Click save.

 ### Large Address Aware (Linux)
 Experiencing crashes in large cities like Shattrath or Dalaran?
-Do you also worship at the alter of the Penguin?
-Ok, well here's how to fix that for our Linux nerds:
+Do you also worship at the altar of the Penguin?
+Ok, here's how to fix that for our Linux nerds:
 1. Navigate to System Options under the launch configuration.
 2. Click the `Enable Feral GameMode` toggle.
-3. Under Environment variables click Add, and create a key named `LARGE_ADDRESS_AWARE` with a value of 1.
+3. Under Environment variables, click Add
+4. Create a key named `LARGE_ADDRESS_AWARE` with a value of 1.

 ### Sound Mod Fix for Naxxramas (windows)
-Have you noticed when you go into Naxxramas there is a near constant sound clip of wailing tortured souls playing in the background?
+Have you noticed that when you go into Naxxramas there is a near-constant sound clip of wailing tortured souls playing in the background?
 Here's how you fix that:
 1. Download the [sound.zip](https://cdn.discordapp.com/attachments/1363880440938762453/1408818669877858334/Sound.zip?ex=696503a1&is=6963b221&hm=1f76433aefef3ffc6a2e42921dbbb068b390985bbbb7b6b7862c3ed5120500f9&) file.
 2. Unzip the contents of the file into your `...\Data\` folder.

 ### Full screen (Windows)
-If you're unable to alt-tab or run the client in windowed mode, here's the fix:
+If you're unable to Alt-Tab or run the client in windowed mode, here's the fix:
 1. Navigate to the installation folder for the game.
-2. Open `...\WTF\Config.wtf` with a text editor (like notepad.exe) and add the following at the bottom:
+2. Open `...\WTF\Config.wtf` with a text editor (like notepad.exe) and add the following lines at the bottom:

 ```
 SET gxWindow "1"